-The consolidated financial statements of the Company for the year ended December 31, 2022, together with the auditors' report thereon, both of which will be placed before the Shareholders at the Meeting, were mailed to Shareholders who have indicated to the Company that they wish to receive them.
-The financial statements are also available on the Company's profile on SEDAR at www.sedar.com.
+The consolidated financial statements of the Company for the year ended December 31, 2024, together with the auditors' report thereon, both of which will be placed before the Shareholders at the Meeting, were mailed to Shareholders who have indicated to the Company that they wish to receive them.
+The financial statements are also available on the Company's profile on SEDAR+ at www.sedarplus.ca.
 No action is required or proposed to be taken at the Meeting with respect to the financial statements.